-“As always this event promises to be a very rewarding experience and on behalf of the CoastGIS Committee we are looking forward to welcoming attendees in Aberdeen.”
+“As always this event promises to be a very rewarding experience and on behalf of the CoastGIS Committee we are looking forward to welcoming attendees to Aberdeen.”

 Following on from CoastGIS 2003 in Genoa, CoastGIS 2005 seeks to build upon the overall theme of CoastGIS 2003 and the conclusions arising from the final plenary session.

-Involved in the opening plenary at next month’s symposium will be David R. Green, Chairman CoastGIS 2005 Symposium and Exhibition; Professor David Macdonald, Head of School of Geosciences, University of Aberdeen; and Professor William Ritchie, Director, Aberdeen Institute for Coastal Science & Management, University of Aberdeen.
+Involved in the opening plenary at this week’s symposium will be David R. Green, Chairman CoastGIS 2005 Symposium and Exhibition; Professor David Macdonald, Head of School of Geosciences, University of Aberdeen; and Professor William Ritchie, Director, Aberdeen Institute for Coastal Science & Management, University of Aberdeen.

 Topics included in the programme range from information systems, to integrating information; from climate change, to environmental monitoring; from coastal zone management and coastal planning, to risk mapping and geohazards, to name but a few.
 Workshops are also included throughout the symposium programme.